Fact sheet: Biodegradation—Sediments

 Description

-Internet Links
+Internet links:

 Implementation of the technology

-• identify the native microorganisms present at the site as well as their ability to degrade the contaminants of concern.
-If native organisms are capable of optimizing the rate of biodegradation, biostimulation may be an effective treatment option.
-When native organisms are not capable of biodegrading the contaminants, yet the site provides all conditions necessary for microbial survival (e.g., pH, salinity, redox potential), bioaugmentation may be an effective treatment option
+• When native organisms cannot biodegrade the contaminants, yet the site provides all conditions necessary for microbial survival (such as, pH, salinity, redox potential), bioaugmentation may be an effective treatment option.

-• conduct a detailed analysis of site conditions, including characterization of the microbial and existing environmental conditions, such as temperature, pH, available nutrients, and dissolved oxygen content
+• Conduct a detailed analysis of site conditions, including characterization of the microbial and existing environmental conditions, such as temperature, pH, available nutrients, and dissolved oxygen content.

 • Using knowledge of the existing microbial community and environmental conditions at the site, determine the deficiencies in site conditions and the optimal biodegradation pathway for optimal microbial performance.